RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 ## Congratulations!

-As you can see, the README text has been added to your profile.
+You should now see the README text in your profile.
 You should feel proud!
 You've learned to:

 - Create a repository.
 - Modify files.